katzenpost/katzenpost/handbook/index.rst

   14:47:43.141 NOTI authority: Katzenpost is still pre-alpha.
 DO NOT DEPEND ON IT FOR STRONG SECURITY OR ANONYMITY.
   14:47:43.142 NOTI authority: Authority identity public key is: 375F00F6EA20ACFB3F4CDCA7FDB50AE427BF02035B6A2F5789281DAA7290B2BB

+Note that if you choose to configure logging to a file one disk, you can implement log rotation by moving the log file and then sending the ``HUP`` to the authority server process.
+This will cause the daemon to rewrite the log file in the location specified by the config file.

 Configuring The Non-voting Directory Authority
 ----------------------------------------------